-Free chlorine is chlorine that is available to combine with contaminants in the water to disinfect and sanitize the water.
-Chlorine that is added to swimming pools is "free" chlorine in that it has not yet bonded with nitrates, ammonia or other compounds in the dirty pool water.
-Chlorine comes in a granular form called calcium hypochlorite or in liquid form, tablet form or granular form.
+Free chlorine is the chlorine that is available to combine with contaminants in the water to disinfect and sanitize the water.
+Chlorine that is added to swimming pools is "free" chlorine, in that it has not yet bonded with nitrates, ammonia or other compounds in the dirty pool water.
+Free chlorine to treat a pool can come in liquid form, tablet form or granular form.
 The only difference between these types is the material that is bonded with the chlorine.
 In liquid forms, the chlorine is bonded with sodium, while solid forms (tablet or granular) may use calcium as the bonding agent.

 Once free chlorine does its job by binding with contaminants, it is still found in the pool water but is no longer available to do its job as a disinfectant.
 At this point, it is known as combined chlorine and must wait for additional chlorine to come in to continue to disinfect the water.
 This combined chlorine, called chloramines, is what gives swimming pools their characteristic chlorine odor.
 Though people think this condition is caused by too much chlorine, it actually means there is not enough free chlorine.
 Paradoxically, the smell of chlorine in the water means that more free chlorine should be added.

 Total chlorine is a measurement of the total amount of chlorine in the pool — that is, the sum of both the free "available" chlorine and the combined chlorine that is holding the dirt, oils and other compounds that make pool water dirty and foul-smelling.